megabyte-labs/install.doctor/docs/scripts/after/run_onchange_after_12-install-packages.sh.tmpl.md

     export HOMEBREW_NO_ENV_HINTS=true
     if ! command -v gcc-11; then
       if command -v gcc; then
-        log info 'gcc-11 command missing.
+        logg info 'gcc-11 command missing.
 Symlinking to gcc' sudo ln -s "$(which gcc)" /usr/local/bin/gcc-11
       else
-        log warn 'gcc either needs to be added to the PATH or it is missing' fi
+        logg warn 'gcc either needs to be added to the PATH or it is missing' fi
     fi
     if [ -f "$HOME/.bashrc" ]; then